LUKOIL Q2 net profit slumps 69 percent, below forecast

 MOSCOW Russia's No.2 oil producer LUKOIL (LKOH.MM) shed more than two thirds of second-quarter net profit compared with last year and undershot forecasts, hit by lower oil prices, a weaker rouble and a bigger tax bill.

-Net profit was just over $1 billion (631 million pounds), against the average of analysts' forecasts of $2.34 billion.
+Net profit was just over $1 billion, against the average of analysts' forecasts of $2.34 billion.

 However, LUKOIL performed better than peer Rosneft (ROSN.MM), which posted a surprise second-quarter loss this month [ID:nL6E8J1L2W], thanks to high exposure to refining which benefited from a lower export duty and high margins.